Skip to content

 Salads

 Jam makes great vinaigrette dressing.
 I love this simple recipe for a Bottom of the Jar Vinaigrette.
-Some popular mentioned for use in salad dressings were Tomato Jam, Orange Marmalade, Fig, Strawberry, Blueberry and more.
+Some popular mentioned for use in salad dressings were Tomato Jam, Orange Marmalade, Fig, Strawberry, Blueberry, and more.
 Strawberries are my personal favorite.

 Appetizers